JingyuanYY/JingyuanYY.github.io/index.md

 # News
 ---

-- 2023.11.26: Our paper has won the best poster award in the 2023 CSIG conference on emotional intelligence.
+- 2023.11.26: Our paper has won the Best Poster Award in the 2023 CSIG Conference on Emotional Intelligence.
-- 2023.11.25: I serve as the executive chair of the visual emotion computing forum in the 2023 CSIG conference on emotional intelligence.
+- 2023.11.25: I serve as the Executive Chair of the visual emotion computing forum in the 2023 CSIG Conference on Emotional Intelligence.
 - 2023.07.14: One paper, EmoSet, has been accepted to ICCV 2023.

 # Publications